 In the above spatial autocorrelation analysis, we examined spatial correlations where the separation vector is purely horizontal.
 The FINO1 data investigated come from a single meteorological mast that only contains vertical spacings between measurement points.
-To this end, we compute temporal autocorrelations of the observation data in order to compare the correlations based on separations in different directions using a single field measurement point where τ is a separation in time.
+To this end, we compute temporal autocorrelations of the streamwise component of the observation data in order to compare the correlations based on separations in different directions using a single field measurement point it to the spatial correlations, using where $\tau$ is a separation in time.
 We transform between spatial separation and temporal separation in the along-wind direction by assuming the turbulence is frozen and advecting with the mean wind (Taylor, 1938).